OpenClassrooms-Student-Center/7744266-Python-Debugging-EN/README.md

 This project is the case study for the course Python Debugging, available on OpenClassrooms.
 You'll also find corrections for the exercises seen in the course.

-It's a game for playing Rock-Paper-Scissors against the computer.
+It's a game in which the user can play Rock-Paper-Scissors against the computer.
 There are 3 versions of the project: software, Flask, and Django.

 ## Dependencies and launching the program